 In 2010, Di Cintio represented Ryerson University on a design mission to China sponsored by Foreign Affairs, Trade and Development Canada.
 She had received a silver medal for the advancement of design education and service from the Universidad Iberoamericana in 2010.
 In 2014, she received from the Interior Design Educators Council – the IDEC Community Service Award.
 In 2015, Professor Di Cintio won the Equity, Diversity and Inclusion Award at Ryerson University.

 Ryerson University research affiliations: Design Fabrication Zone, The Centre for Studies in Food Security, Edge Lab: Experiential Design and Gaming Lab (Adaptive Design), and Yeates School of Graduate Studies.

-Professor Di Cintio is an academic reviewer for the Journal of Interior Design with a focus on service-learning pedagogy, and she is Editor-in-Charge of Service Activities in Academia with the Interior Design Educators Council.
-Currently she is the guest editor for the IDEA Journal Design Activism: Developing Models, Modes and Methodologies of Practice 2014.
+Professor Di Cintio is an academic reviewer for the Journal of Interior Design, focusing on equity, diversity, inclusion, and service-learning pedagogies.
+She was Editor-in-Charge of Service Activities in Academia with the Interior Design Educators Council.
+She was the guest editor for the IDEA Journal Design Activism: Developing Models, Modes and Methodologies of Practice 2014.